monarch-initiative/monarch-legacy/CONTRIBUTING.md

 ## References and Documentation

 - The instructions presented here are derived from several sources.
 However, a very readable and complete article is [Using the Fork-and-Branch Git Workflow](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).
-Note that the article doesn't make clear that certain steps like Forking are one-time setup steps, after which Branch-PullRequest-Merge steps are used; the instructions below will attempt to clarify this.
+Note that the article doesn't make clear that certain steps like Forking are one-time setup steps, after which Branch / Pull Request / Merge steps are used.

 - New to GitHub?
 The [GitHub Guides](http://guides.github.com) are a great place to start.